Lakewood is a city in Jefferson County, just a few miles from Denver.

 Detoxification is usually the first step of drug addiction treatment.
 That is the process when the body rids itself of drugs.
 Withdrawal can be highly uncomfortable and, in some cases, dangerous.
 Depending on the substance a person is weaning off of, the symptoms can range from the worst flu ever, with vomiting, nausea, and shakes.
 It can also turn deadly with seizures and hallucinations, particularly if a person has a strong addiction to benzodiazepines, alcohol, and in some cases, opioids.

-Inpatient substance abuse treatment in Lakewood, CO, and other areas will address those unpleasant withdrawal symptoms, usually with around-the-clock medical care and medication to ease discomfort.
+Inpatient substance use disorder treatment in Lakewood, CO, and other areas will address those unpleasant withdrawal symptoms, usually with around-the-clock medical care and medication to ease discomfort.
 (That process is referred to as medically managed withdrawal.)
 Once the patient is stable, they are better equipped to begin their recovery.

 How Inpatient Drug Rehabs in Lakewood, CO, Can Help